huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Thanks to Tony Finch for an extensive review of the initial version of this draft, and to Robert Evans for the discussion of 0-RTT privacy issues.
-Reviews by Paul Hoffman and Martin Thomson and interoperability tests conducted by Stephane Bortzmeyer helped improve the definition of the protocol.
+Early reviews by Paul Hoffman and Martin Thomson and interoperability tests conducted by Stephane Bortzmeyer helped improve the definition of the protocol.

+Thanks also to Martin Thomson and Martin Duke for their later reviews focussing on the low level QUIC details which helped clarify several aspects of DoQ.

 --- back